-Of the six (6) requests in which information was released (all disclosed or disclosed in part), all of the records (100 percent) were sent in electronic format by email.
+For the request in which information was released (disclosed in part), the records were sent in electronic format by encrypted email.
 There was no case where access was provided in the form of paper copies or in other formats.

 3.5.
 Complexity